 c) In built beam

 d) Constricted beam

 Explanation: Fixed beam is also called Encaster beam or Constraint beam or Built in beam.
-In fixed beam the fixed end moments develop at the end supports.
-In this beams, the supports should be kept at the same level.
+In a fixed beam the fixed end moments develop at the end supports.
+In these beams, the supports should be kept at the same level.

 Explanation: The fixed beam is stronger, stiffer and more stable.
 The slope at the supports is zero.

 Maximum bending moment at the centre is reduced because of fixing moments developed at supports.

 4. _______ changes induce large stresses in a fixed beam.

 Explanation: In fixed beam, sinking of any one support sets large stresses.
 The temperature changes induce the largest stress.
 The moving loads make the degree of fixity at support uncertain.

 5. A beam 6 metres long is fixed at it ends.
 It carries a udl of 5 kN/m.
 Find the maximum bending moment in the beam.